Symplectic foliated fillings of sphere cotangent bundles: Model fillings

-We study foliated symplectic Lefschetz fibrations $\pi:X \to \R \times A$ whose structure is {\em standard on ends}.
+We study foliated symplectic Lefschetz fibrations $\pi:X \to \R \times A^2$ whose structure is {\em standard on ends}.
 That is, there is a foliated symplectomorphism

-that lifts the identity map on the base $\R \times A$, and $K \subset X$, $K_0 \subset \R \times A \times F$ are compact sets.
-As a consequence of standardness on ends, there are no singular fibers on the boundary $\R \times \partial A$ -- the reason is as in the second half of the proof of Proposition \ref{prop:nodein}, and is a monodromy calculation.
+that lifts the identity map on the base $\R \times A^2$, and $K \subset X$, $K_0 \subset \R \times A^2 \times F$ are compact sets.
+Since the Lefschetz fibration is standard on the non-compact ends as in \eqref{eq:ends}, there are no singular fibers on the boundary $\R \times \partial A^2$; the reason is as in the second half of the proof of Proposition \ref{prop:nodein}, and is a monodromy calculation.

-In this section, we show that the {\em level} of a singular point can be meaningfully defined as the $\R$-coordinate of the vanishing cycle.
-We also prove that the level is constant on a connected component of singular points.

-Parallel transport can be defined on the foliated symplectic fibration $X \to B$ using the closed two-form $\om \in \Om^2(X)$.
+We now show that the $p_1$-coordinate can be extended to the whole space $X$.
+Later the `level' of a singular point is defined as the $p_1$-coordinate; the levels of singular points are part of the symplectic Lefschetz data of a fibration.
+The $p_1$-coordinate is extended via parallel transport on the symplectic foliated fibration $X \to B$ using the two-form $\om \in \Om^2(X)$.
 The form $\om$ induces a splitting of $T_xX$ for any $x \in X$ as